Chart Color Schemes

 Withers is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluation found that Withers had 76.6% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in Withers was at 24.2%, with mortgaged dwellings at 30.0% and rented ones at 45.8%.
+In Withers, as assessed in the latest Census, 76.6% of dwellings were houses and 23.5% were other types such as semi-detached homes, apartments, and others.
+This is compared to Non-Metro WA's figures of 88.1% houses and 11.8% other dwellings.
+Home ownership in Withers stood at 24.2%, with mortgaged dwellings at 30.0% and rented ones at 45.8%.
 The median monthly mortgage repayment was $1,300, below Non-Metro WA's average of $1,616.
-The median weekly rent figure in Withers was $240, compared to Non-Metro WA's $300.
-Nationally, Withers' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Withers was $240, compared to Non-Metro WA's $300.
+Nationally, Withers' mortgage repayments were lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing